-The Company adopted IFRS 10, 11, 12, and 13, and amendments to IAS 1 and IAS 19 on January 1, 2013.
+The Company adopted IFRIC 21 and amendments to IAS 32 on January 1, 2014.
 There was no material impact other than disclosure to the Company's consolidated financial statements as a result of the adoption of these standards and amendments.
-The Company consolidated its cash-generating units ["CGU"] into two groups of CGU and revised its operating segments into two operating segments based on the CGU groups during the year ended December 31, 2013.